antlas0/406decoder/README.md

 Decodes 406M EIPRB data

 # How to install
-First we nee to install some prerequisites.
+First we need to install some prerequisites.
 ```bash
 $ apt-get update && apt-get install -y \
     gcc \